As an employer you will have to keep records about your employees. This page tells you more about the records you need to keep.

 HMRC can ask to see your records as part of a PAYE check.

-You must follow rules on data protection if you store personal information about your staff.
+You must follow rules on data protection if you handle and store personal information about your staff.

 Under the Data Protection Act 1998 any personal information you keep on your staff should be adequate, relevant and not excessive.
 It must also be ‘accurate, up to date and kept no longer than is necessary’.
 When employers really no longer need to keep certain data, destruction must take place securely and effectively, for example by shredding.

 Employees have the right to access their records.
-Before releasing such data to a third party, the employer must seek the permission of the individual concerned.
+Before releasing employee data to a third party, the employer must seek the permission of the individual concerned.

-You must make sure the information is kept secure – e.g. in a locked cupboard or password protected and virus protected computer.
+You must make sure the information is kept secure – e.g. in a locked cupboard or on a password protected and virus protected computer.

 You should be aware that there are even greater security requirements in respect of ‘sensitive personal data’ including physical/mental health conditions, as if this information is compromised or lost then there could be greater harm caused to the individual.